chris-martin/bricks/in/posts/2017-02-24-nix-for-stack-users/post.md

   [integration]: https://github.com/commercialhaskell/stack/blob/master/doc/nix_integration.md

-So if you want to, for example, add a [SASS][sass] compilation step to your [Hakyll][hakyll] project, your coworkers don't have to do any work to get the SASS compiler.
+So if you want to, for example, add a [SASS][sass] compilation step to your [Hakyll][hakyll] project, your coworkers don’t have to do any work to get the SASS compiler.
 Stack will just install it for them.

   [sass]: http://sass-lang.com/
   [hakyll]: https://jaspervdj.be/hakyll/

 Like Stack keeps a cache of all the stuff it has installed in `~/.stack` in your home directory, Nix keeps all of its stuff in `/nix/store`.
-(It's not in your home directory, but at the root of the filesystem — for *technical reasons* — which is why you are prompted to sudo when you install it.)
+(It’s not in your home directory, but at the root of the filesystem — for *technical reasons* — which is why you are prompted to sudo when you install it.)